X-DX/Laravel-Filament-CRUD/README.md

 - install fialment4 i.e "composer require filament/filament:"^4.0""
 - install fialment panels i.e "php artisan filament:install --panels"
 /***
-This command installs the Filament Admin Panel package into your Laravel project.
+    - This command installs the Filament Admin Panel package into your Laravel project.
-Filament is a modern admin panel framework for Laravel (similar to Nova or Backpack), used to quickly build dashboards, CRUDs, and forms.
+    - Filament is a modern admin panel framework for Laravel (similar to Nova or Backpack), used to quickly build dashboards, CRUDs, and forms.
     When you run above command, it does the following things automatically:
-Publishes configuration files: Creates a config/filament.php or config/filament/{panel}.php file.
+        - Publishes configuration files: Creates a config/filament.php or config/filament/{panel}.php file.
 This file stores settings like your admin path, colors, authentication guard, etc.
-Creates a default “Panel”: In Filament v3, everything (Admin panel, Customer panel, etc.) is defined as a Panel.It generates a panel under app/Providers/Filament/AdminPanelProvider.php.
+        - Creates a default “Panel”: In Filament v3, everything (Admin panel, Customer panel, etc.) is defined as a Panel.It generates a panel under app/Providers/Filament/AdminPanelProvider.php.
-Sets up Filament routes: Adds routes for your panel in routes/filament.php (or automatically through the service provider.
+        - Sets up Filament routes: Adds routes for your panel in routes/filament.php (or automatically through the service provider.
-Installs assets: Sets up TailwindCSS, Alpine.js, and other Filament UI dependencies.
+        - Installs assets: Sets up TailwindCSS, Alpine.js, and other Filament UI dependencies.
 Makes sure your vite.config.js and resources/css/app.css are configured properly.
 ***/

 - php artisan make:filament-user
 /***
-This command creates a new user account for logging into your Filament Admin Panel.
+    - This command creates a new user account for logging into your Filament Admin Panel.
-Then it saves the new user in your users table (the one used by your Filament panel guard).
+    - Then it saves the new user in your users table (the one used by your Filament panel guard).
-After creating a Filament user, you can log into your admin panel.
+    - After creating a Filament user, you can log into your admin panel.
 ***/

 - In App/Filament/AdminPanelProvider you can change: colour, sidebar tollgle, logo, etc
-- create employee model and do migrate i.e "php artisan make:model Employee -m"
+- create employee model and do migrate i.e "php artisan make:model Employee -m" and add new table names and run migrate.
+- add fillable array in employee model
+- Add Filament Resource: in our case: php artisan make:filament-resource Employee /***
+    - In FilamentPHP (v4) — a Resource is a central concept used to manage your Eloquent models (your database entities) through an admin panel interface.
+It automatically generates CRUD (Create, Read, Update, Delete) interfaces for a model — meaning you can view, create, edit, and delete records — with minimal code.
+    - Filament automatically gives you: eg: You create a PostResource.
+    - A list page (table view of posts), A create page (form to add new posts), An edit page (form to modify posts), A view page (to display post details, optional)
+***/

+### Employee Filament Resource
+- In schemas: EmployeeForm.php : text input component (After the you enter the data and submit the form)
+- In Tables: EmployeesTable.php : we have define the text component to display the data
+- Custom redirect page:
+    - By default, after saving the form, the user will be redirected to the Edit page of the resource, or the View page if it is present.
+    - You may set up a custom redirect when the form is saved by overriding the getRedirectUrl() method on the Create page class.